tomjoht/tomjoht.github.io/_posts/2018/4/2018-04-28-replaced-old-mashape-api-example-in-api-doc-course.md

 categories:
 - api-doc
 keywords:
-summary: "I updated the sample weather API in my API course to use a more robust and stable weather API from OpenWeatherMap.
+description: "I updated the sample weather API in my API course to use a more robust and stable weather API from OpenWeatherMap.
 Any time you incorporate free or open-source projects, you run the risk that the code won't be supported in the long term."
 bitlink: http://bit.ly/newweatherapiincourse
 ---